 2.You have to eat shit and pay your dues.
 Obstacles are blessings, they are like steroids for learning.
 When you have to eat so much shit, you think to yourself I can’t keep eating shit something has to change.
 So you do everything in your power to overcome the situation.
 This is important as it builds character and resilience.
 It teaches you profound things about yourself, to experience it first hand and to find YOUR way of overcoming it.

 Think of it like a skater learning a new trick, you have to fall hundreds if not thousands of times, before being able to do a trick effortlessly.
 You are cut, bruised and broken.
 But as you get back on that skateboard the amount of falls you take allows you to adjust and know what to do and what not to do.
-You becoming wiser and better each time.
+You are becoming a bit wiser and better each time you get up.
 That’s called paying your dues.
 And learning and building upon 1 menial task at a time.
 Everyone in their careers has eaten shit and one point or another.
 But that's how we grow.

 TIP: When it feels tough.
 Please don’t give up – do everything in your power to overcome the obstacle.
 Getting your work rejected sucks, I know I was there tons of times.
 Making mistakes sucks.
 But you learn hard from those mistakes.So embrace them and see them as opportunities and not obstacles.
 Opportunities for hyper growth.